neelrudra2/FinBoard/README.md

 The main application is built using Dash, which integrates the visualizations into a web interface.
 The application runs on a local server.

 <h2>Technologies Used:</h2>
-1. Python: For data processing and backend logic.
+1. Python: For data processing and backend logic.</br>
-2. Pandas: For data manipulation and analysis.
+2. Pandas: For data manipulation and analysis.</br>
-3. Plotly: For creating interactive visualizations.
+3. Plotly: For creating interactive visualizations.</br>
-4. Dash: For building the web application and integrating the visualizations.
+4. Dash: For building the web application and integrating the visualizations.</br>
 5. HTML/CSS: For structuring and styling the web interface.